-Phase One of the Project sees the construction of 14 luxury and hyper-luxury hotels across five islands and two inland resorts, providing more than 3,000 hotel rooms.
+Phase Zero of the Project sees the construction of 14 luxury and hyper-luxury hotels across five islands and two inland resorts, providing more than 3,000 hotel rooms.
 The Project will also include a new airport, a yacht marina, leisure and lifestyle facilities, as well as supporting logistics and utilities infrastructure, including 75km of new roads.

 The Red Sea Development Company were determined that all the waste generated during the construction phase must be managed sustainably and avoid landfill; the aim of the Project is not only to be environmentally sustainable but actually regenerative.
 And so they chose Averda to assist.